 On the A/V awesomeness scale, few components compete with the subwoofer.
 There’s just something primal about a box made for the sole purpose of rattling your bones with monstrous low notes.
 We think everyone should have at least one – but two is better.
 Unfortunately, as awesome as subwoofers are, they can be mighty fickle.

-Unless you’ve got a firm handle on the science of acoustics and a deep understanding of how your A/V equipment works, placing and setting up a subwoofer for the absolute best performance can sometimes wind up being a sweaty case of trial and error.
-Though it is impossible for us to anticipate and respond to the myriad variables of your distinct room (things like floor type, ceiling type, room dimensions, etc.) what we can do is point you in the right direction.
-Our aim is to give you the tools and understanding you need to figure this out on your own.
+Unless you’ve got a firm handle on the science of acoustics and a deep understanding of how your A/V equipment works, placing and setting up a subwoofer for optimal performance can wind up being a sweaty case of trial and error.
+Though it is impossible for us to anticipate and respond to the myriad variables of every room (things like floor type, ceiling type, room dimensions, etc.) we can point you in the right direction.
+Our aim is to give you the tools you need to figure this out on your own.
 There will still be some trial and error involved, but at least it will be educated trial and error; and at the end of it all, you’ll be enjoying better bass.
 Yay for bass!
 Now let’s do this.

 Why a subwoofer?